yyhh-org/site/content/how-much-can-a-clojure-developer-do-alone.md

 The benefit of a form, is that one no longer needs to use a mouse or some awkward key combinations to painstakingly select a region of code first, before sending it out for evaluation.
 Instead, one can use a single key stroke that means "evaluate the form under the cursor", or "evaluate the form before the cursor", etc, to precisely define the scope and send the code at the same time.

 As someone who has published papers in human motor controls, I can assure you this simplification makes a huge difference in ergonomics.
-It reduces the cost of using a REPL significantly, to the extent, I would venture to estimate that half of the productivity gains of the Lisp family of languages come from using the REPL this way.
+It reduces the cost of using a REPL significantly, to the extent, I would venture to estimate that half of the potential productivity gains (if any) of the Lisp family of languages come from using the REPL this way.

 Psychologically, using REPL this way improves the [flow](https://en.wikipedia.org/wiki/Flow_(psychology)), the complete immersion in one's activity without interruption.
 No wonder [Clojure programmers is found to the happiest](https://www.computerworld.com/article/2693998/clojure-developers-are-the-happiest-developers.html): a mental state of flow improves well-being and life satisfaction.